 In April 2019, the San Diego Union-Tribune reported that the San Diego City Council approved rules governing app-rented scooter companies that had deployed dockless scooters, which have self-locking mechanisms and Global Positioning System (GPS) tracking that allows users to leave scooters at locations other than designated service stations, all over the city during 2018.
 The ordinance created a permitting process for operators, established speed limits in certain areas, and required all scooters to involve a scan of a valid driver’s license before they could be used.

-“Injuries are coming in fast and furious,” Dr. Michael Sise, Chief of Medical Staff at Scripps Mercy Hospital in San Diego, told the Washington Post in September 2018.
+“Injuries are coming in fast and furious,” Dr. Michael Sise, Chief of Medical Staff at Scripps Mercy Hospital in San Diego, told the NBC San Diego in September 2018.
 “It’s just a matter of time before someone is killed.
 I’m absolutely certain of it.”

 Did you suffer serious injuries or was your loved one killed in a scooter accident in the greater San Diego area?
 Our dockless scooter attorneys will not be intimidated by well-funded startups, their insurance companies, or their aggressive lawyers, all of whom will seek to pay those who have been hurt as little as possible to save themselves money.
 Our team has been standing up for the rights of those who have been hurt, whether they were riding a scooter or were hit by a scooter rider.